 \subsection{Variance gamma and related process}

 We begin with a summary of relevant definitions and results from the studies \cite{BKMS16,BLM17a}.
 Let $\Gamma_S(a,b)$ denote a univariate gamma subordinator with shape $a>0$ and rate $b>0$.
-An $n$-dimensional process $\bfV\sim VG^n(b,\bfmu,\bfSigma,\bfeta)$ is a \emph{variance gamma (VG) process} if
+An $n$-dimensional $\bfV\sim VG^n(b,\bfmu,\bfSigma,\bfeta)$ is a \emph{variance gamma (VG) process} is defined by

 where $\bfB\sim BM^n(\bfmu,\bfSigma)$ and $G\sim\Gamma_S(b,b)$ are independent, and $\bfeta\in\RR^n$.
 The parameter $\bfeta$ adds a drift.
 Whenever a process is written without a drift, such as $VG^n(b,\bfmu,\bfSigma)$, it is assumed that $\bfeta=\bfnull$.
 The VG process is a L\'evy process with cgf